Pin Batch File or CMD (Admin) to Taskbar in Windows 11

 Useful tip: How to Ungroup Taskbar Items in Windows 11

-Why pinning batch files and CMD (Admin) directly to the taskbar is not possible
+Why can’t you stick batch files and CMD (Admin) directly on the taskbar?

-Before we get into the steps, let’s briefly understand why Windows 11 does not allow you to directly pin batch files or Command Prompt with administrative privileges to the taskbar.
+First off, let’s talk about why Windows 11 gives us the cold shoulder when we try to pin batch files or Command Prompt with admin rights straight to the taskbar.

 Recommended resource: How to Run CMD or PowerShell as SYSTEM in Windows 11